perl11/perl11-blog/content/safeclib-3.3.md

 I'll certainly add lot of BOS checks to cperl also, esp. for XS programmers.
-It was extremely useful when developing apps with safeclib, and gcc is side-lined until they can come up with proper retpoline names and constant-folding support to catch errors when writing code, not in the test-suite or at the customer site.
+It was extremely useful when developing apps with safeclib, and gcc is side-lined until they can come up with proper retpoline cmdline options and constant-folding support to catch errors when writing code, not in the test-suite or at the customer site.